Photometria

-Content of Photometria
+Content

 Written in Latin, the title of the book is a word Lambert devised from φῶς, φωτος (transliterated phôs, photos) = light, and μετρια (transliterated metria) = measure.
 Lambert’s word has found its way into European languages as photometry, photometrie, and fotometria.
 Photometria was the first work to accurately identify most fundamental photometric concepts, assemble them into a coherent system of photometric quantities, define these quantities with a precision sufficient for mathematical statements, and build from them a system of photometric principles.
 These concepts, quantities, and principles are still in use today.